 Kevin really hit the big time when he pulled down the Best Actor Oscar for his role in The Usual Suspects.
 "I used to get: 'Aren't you the guy...?
 Didn't I go to high school with you?'" he says about how people who would come up to him on the street before he won the Oscar.
 "Now, suddenly, I feel like I live in a small town.
 People keep congratulating me, which I'm not quite used to.
 I keep thinking, 'For what?
 Oh, right.'"

 He was honored once again with an Oscar for Best Actor in 2000 for his work in American Beauty (1999).
 Despite taking on the job of Artistic Director of the Old Vic Theatre in London, England in 2003, he continues to work in films, including playing the evil Lex Luther in the blockbuster Superman Returns (2006) opposite newcomer Brandon Routh and Jason Bateman's evil boss in Horrible Bosses (2011).
 He reprised his role in the sequel Horrible Bosses 2 (2014).

 Kevin was seen in the historical comedy Elvis & Nixon (2016) and the comedy Nine Lives (2016).
-He stars in the film Baby Driver (2017), alongside actors such as Jon Bernthal and Jamie Foxx and will appear in the biopic Billionaire Boys Club (2016) alongside actor Taron Egerton.
+He appears in the biopic Billionaire Boys Club (2016) alongside actor Taron Egerton and stars in the film Baby Driver (2017), alongside actors such as Jon Bernthal and Jamie Foxx.
+He also stars alongside Nicholas Hoult in J.D.
+Salinger biopic Rebel in the Rye (2017).

 After being nominated eight times for a Golden Globe, Kevin finally won the coveted award in 2015 for his starring role in the Netflix series House of Cards.